 Can you think of any more activities using ice for toddlers for us?

 Why does water freeze?

 Water can be a solid, liquid or gas.
-In liquid form the water particles can move around freely, so the water takes the shape of the container it is in.
-When you cool the water down the movement of the particles slow down and the particles become tightly packed together, which means its shape cannot change easily.
+In liquid form, the water particles can move around freely, so the water takes the shape of the container it is in.
+When you cool the water down, the movement of the particles slows down, and the particles become tightly packed together, which means its shape cannot change easily.

 Why is ice sticky?

 Ice feels sticky because when you touch it, the ice immediately freezes the moisture in your skin, which makes the cube feel sticky.

 Why does salt make the ice melt faster?